weejayuk/jump.ios/Docs/JUMP Integration Guide.md

 ## Initialize the Library

-To configure the library, pass your configuration settings to:
+To configure the library, pass your configuration settings to the initializer method.
+Copy and paste this block to get

-    +[JRCapture setEngageAppId:captureDomain:captureClientId:captureLocale:captureFlowName:captureSignInFormName:captureEnableThinRegistration:captureTraditionalSignInType:captureFlowVersion:captureTraditionalRegistrationFormName:captureSocialRegistrationFormName:captureAppId:customIdentityProviders:]

-(You can copy and paste this block to get started:
+started:

         ... // Your existing initialization logic here